Vrturo/FrontEndLabz/miniProjects/snakeGame/README.md

 ###Objective:
 Take a deeper dive into working with events by building a simple Snake game.
+Key events are detected and processed to control the Snake's movement.

 **Note**: I wanted to get a better grasp of OOP in JS